top of page

 The Florida Springs Council worked with attorneys, scientists, and policy experts to draft a water use permitting harm rule that will actually protect Outstanding Florida Springs.
 It prioritizes the protection of Outstanding Florida Springs, relies on existing regulatory programs, and recognizes the relationship between water quantity and water quality.

 We stepped up where FDEP refused to act.
-We did the work for them, met with FDEP twice last year to explain it to them, and still no progress has been made.
+We did the work for them, met with FDEP twice two years ago to explain it to them, and still no progress has been made.

 "The Department’s blatant disregard for its mission has caused untold damage to Florida’s springs, cost valuable time and money, and eroded the faith of the people of Florida in a once respected institution.
 It has become so captured that it now represents only the most greedy and destructive part of Florida’s regulated industries lobby.